KerimOmarov/data_science_projects/README.md

   </tr>
   <tr>
     <td><a href="https://github.com/KerimOmarov/yandex_practicum_projects/tree/main/05.%20telecom_tariff_recommendation">Telecomm tariff recommendation</a></td>
-    <td> Built a Machine Learning model for the classification problem, which finds a suitable tariff</td>
+    <td> We have at our disposal data on the behavior of customers who have already switched to these tariffs.
+It is necessary to build a model for the classification problem, which will select a suitable tariff.
+It is necessary to build a model with the highest possible accuracy</td>
     <td>Pandas, Numpy, Matplotlib, Seaborn, Machine Learning, Sklearn</td>
   </tr>
   <tr>